Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish Days Loggers Sports Festival

 Note: There is a lot to do nearby and on the way up from Vancouver.
 See our articles about Squamish or the Sea-to-Sky Region to learn more about the area.

-Check out the August Calendar or click Festivals & Events for a list of other major Lower Mainland events at other times.
+Check out the July and August Calendars or click Festivals & Events for a list of other major Lower Mainland events at other times.

 Click BC Day Holiday Events for ideas on other activities during the August long weekend.